 - A condom mishap: ripping, slipping off or inappropriate use, poor quality or poorly stored condoms.

 - Unprotected vaginal or anal intercourse with penetration in a region with a high number of infected people (e.g Sub-Saharan Africa).

 I had unprotected sex.
 Should I get myself tested?

 This depends on the risk situation, therefore it is important that you clarify the risk.

 I am slightly afraid of having the test.
 What should I do?

 Fear is never a good advisor.
 Only by having the test and getting the result will you get an answer.
-Visit a regional Aids Advisory Service in your area, they will stand by you and give you advice.
+Visit a regional AIDS centre in your area, they will stand by you and give you advice.
 If you prefer you can telephone them for more information.

 Should I get advice or simply just get myself tested?